versusentropy/seqswt/README.md

 ## v0.9

-Label 2 and 3 at the switch are reversed.
+Known bug: Label 2 and 3 at the switch are reversed.

   * 4hp
   * +/-12V 10mA/1mA